Paul Findley Federal Building & U.S. Courthouse

 Several public parking options are available near the building.
 A bus stop is located to the east of the building; visit Springfield Mass Transit for more information.

 The building houses offices for the Department of Homeland Security, Social Security Administration, U.S. Attorneys, U.S. District and Bankruptcy courts, and the U.S. Marshals Service.
-In the most recent (2015) Tenant Satisfaction Survey, 90% rated the Findley Courthouse and GSA services a four or five on a five-point scale.

 The courthouse is clad in gray limestone with decorative terra-cotta crests, combining Federalist, Neoclassical, and Art Deco styles.
 The district courtroom is one of the most significant interior spaces remaining in the building, with classical styling in its wood door frames, walnut paneling, and decorative plaster ceiling.
 Currently used as both a federal courthouse and an office facility, the Findley building has been listed on the National Register of Historic Places since 1978.